 Rosalind, on hearing this whole story, "swoons" (faints).
 As she recovers, she remembers her masculine disguise, and that men aren't really supposed to swoon.

 Oliver teases "Ganymede" for acting like a girl.
-Rosalind/Ganymede then laughs it off, saying she did a good job of acting like a woman there, which was part of her master plan.
+Rosalind/Ganymede laughs it off, saying she did a good job of acting like a woman there, which was part of her master plan.
 Ho, ho, ho.

 Oliver doesn't buy it, and recommends that the next time the boy pretends, he should pretend to be a man.
 (Snarky, or uniquely perceptive among those in the forest?
 Your call…)